Property For Industry (NZSE:PFI) Piotroski F-Score: 5 (As of Jun. 29, 2026) — Near Median

 Property For Industry Business Description

 Property For Industry Ltd is a New Zealand-based industrial property investment company.
 The company's portfolio is predominantly composed of industrial properties.
-The company's investment properties are solely located in New Zealand, with the majority in Auckland and the remaining in other New Zealand cities.
-Its tenants encompass large enterprises such as Fisher and Paykel Appliances, Fletcher Building Products, Brambles, and Cottonsoft among others.
+Its investment properties are solely located in New Zealand, with the majority in Auckland and the remaining in other New Zealand cities.
+Its tenants encompass large enterprises such as Fisher and Paykel Appliances, Fletcher Building Products, Brambles, and Cottonsoft, among others.
 Rental and management fee income represents nearly all of its operating revenue.